rob-boland/jhu_software_concepts/module_2/README.md

 ## Notes

-- The scraper will not crawl any paths disallowed by robots.txt.
+- The scraper will not crawl if any of the specified paths are disallowed by robots.txt.
-- All data is saved in JSON format for easy downstream analysis.

-## License

-This project is for educational purposes.